 Photo credit to Instagram user @suburbanturmoil

-This authentic French bistro and café opened its second Clarksville location in downtown earlier this year.
-Stop by for some freshly baked breads, pastries, desserts, and other treats.
+This authentic French bistro and café opened its location downtown earlier this year.
+Stop by for some freshly baked bread, pastries, desserts, and other treats.
 Serving breakfast, lunch, and dinner everything on their menu is under $10!
-A classic French Crepe costs just $2.50 but be sure to pair it with one of their sandwiches.
+A classic French Crepe costs just $2.50, but be sure to pair it with one of their sandwiches.
 The Farmhouse comes with apple butter, cheddar, bacon, and a fried egg on sourdough bread.
-The café’s original location is on Wilma Rudolph Blvd.

 Kohana Sushi & Ramen